 In the mid-afternoon, you'll regroup with your professors and Alithea guide to split into small groups.
 At around 5:00 pm you'll regroup to climb Brunelleschi's dome.

-Today will be dedicated to the Dolce Vita, the sweet life.
-Whether sailing or lounging on the beach, you'll practice the Italian art of relaxing by the sea.
+Departing Florence after breakfast, you'll head east toward the Adriatic coast and the region of Marche, where you'll stay for two nights in a typical agriturismo, an elegant countryside residence rooted in local agricultural life and tradition.
+Today will be dedicated to the Dolce Vita, the sweet life—whether sailing or lounging on the beach, you’ll practice the Italian art of relaxing by the sea.

 Following the historic migration of shepherds and the transhumance, this morning you'll tackle the mountain slopes in the high plateau of the Campo Imperatore.
 An experience in the immersive beauty of nature, your mountain guide will conclude the morning's hike at a local refugio serving rosticini, meat grilled over an open fire.